 Tang grew up near San Jose in a Vietnamese/Cambodian household, and has cooked at local restaurants such as Nari and Mister Jius.
 On Tuesday, he had just returned from a month-long trip to Vietnam where he held pop-ups in Saigon and Da Nang, and traveled the country on a two-week immersion tour sponsored by Red Boat, the Vietnamese fish sauce company.

-Another pop-up looks for a permanent homeโฆ.
+Another pop-up is looking for a permanent home.

 Fatty Natty’s, a pizza pop-up that served inside Precita Park stalwartย Charlieโs Cafe (3202 Folsom at Precita) once a week, was forced to shut operations after the Department of Public Health informed owner Nat Talbot he couldnโt use the cafe kitchen to bake pizza any longer.

-Talbot, the son of journalist David Talbot and a chef by training, started Fatty Nattyโs in December 2024 to help pay the bills after his father suffered a stroke in June of the same year.
+Talbot, the son of journalist David Talbot and a chef by training, started Fatty Nattyโs in December 2024 to help pay the bills after his father suffered a stroke in June of the same year.ย

-Talbot intended to get permits to make Charlieโs Cafe his commissary kitchen, but after a visit from an inspector from the Department of Health, Talbot was informed that the oven inside Charlieโs needed a ventilation hood and that there was not enough space for storage.
+Talbot intended to get permits to make Charlieโs Cafe his commissary kitchen, but after a visit from an inspector from the Department of Health, Talbot was informed that the oven inside Charlieโs needed a ventilation hood, and that there was not enough space for storage.

 Fatty Natty’s officially served its last slices at Charlieโs Cafe on Feb.
 5.

-โIt sucked because it was a good steady flow of income.
-Right now me and my brother are doing the caretaking for our parents,โ said Talbot.
-Nat and his older brother, director Joe Talbot, are caregiving for both his mother, who is in the final stages of breast cancer, and his dad, who at the moment, canโt speak and has a hard time walking.
+โIt sucked, because it was a good, steady flow of income.
+Right now, me and my brother are doing the caretaking for our parents,โ said Talbot.
+Nat and his older brother, director Joe Talbot, are caregiving for both his mother, who is in the final stages of breast cancer, and his dad who, at the moment, canโt speak and has a hard time walking.

 โIt was some of the most fun that we’ve had.โ Talbot continued. โI’ve worked in a bunch of other kitchen jobs before and they didn’t have the same feeling.
 I was doing it with my best friends and even when it got stressful, it was still great seeing the same people.โ

 Charlie Harb, the owner of Charlie’s Cafe, set up a GoFundMe campaign to help subsidize a permanent home for Fatty Nattyโs.
-In the meantime, Talbot continues to plan pop-ups, including at Of Mantis on Thursday nights, when Kevin Tang plans to be off-duty.
+In the meantime, Talbot continues to plan pop-ups, including at Of Mantis on Thursday nights, when Kevin Tang plans to be off-duty.ย

-Taqueria El Faro, another Mission-district mainstay, is up for sale.
+Taqueria El Faro, another Mission-district mainstay, is up for sale.ย

-Ramirez has called El Faro a second home for the last 45 years โ the first 20 as an employee and the next 25 as its owner.
-El Faro opened in 1961, and became a San Francisco legacy business in 2024.
+Ramirez has called El Faro a second home for the last 45 years โย the first 20 as an employee, and the next 25 as its owner.
+El Faro opened in 1961 and became a San Francisco legacy business in 2024.ย

-Despite her mom being depressed about having to sell the business, Ramirezโs daughter, Patricia Kocourek believes it is the right time.
+Despite her mom being depressed about having to sell the business, Ramirezโs daughter, Patricia Kocourek, believes it is the right time.

 โShe works too much โ 12 to 14 hours a day โ she was barely at home and she barely ate.โ